coalition-of-invisible-colleges/cic.github.io/colleges/index.md

 permalink: /colleges/
 menu: true
 ---

-The directory is the heart of the Coalition of Invisible Colleges.
-By indexing the various functions, aspects, and subcommunities of the various communities connected in the CIC network, we can promote collaboration and sharing of spaces, resources, and information.
-This is the base Jekyll theme.
+The Coalition of Invisible Colleges is a network made up of multiple discrete communities, each with their own history and focus.
+Therefore, the heart of the CIC is the directory of colleges.
+By indexing the various functions, aspects, and subcommunities of the colleges in the CIC netwok, we can promote collaboration and sharing of spaces, resources, and information.

 Here is a current list of confirmed CIC member colleges: